WICG/navigation-api/README.md

 ### Inspection of the app history list

-In addition to the current entry, the entire list of app history entries can be inspected, using `appHistory.entries`, which returns a frozen array of `AppHistoryEntry` instances.
+In addition to the current entry, the entire list of app history entries can be inspected, using `appHistory.entries()`, which returns an array of `AppHistoryEntry` instances.
 (Recall that all app history entries are same-origin contiguous entries for the current frame, so this is not a security issue.)

 This solves the problem of allowing applications to reliably store state in an `AppHistoryEntry`'s state: because they can inspect the values stored in previous entries at any time, it can be used as real application state storage, without needing to keep a side table like one has to do when using `history.state`.

+Note that we have a method, `appHistory.entries()`, instead of a static array, `appHistory.entries`, to emphasize that retrieving the entries gives you a snapshot at a given point in time.
+That is, the current set of app history entries could change at any point due to manipulations of the history list, including by the user.

-In combination with the following section, the `entries` API also allows applications to display a UI allowing navigation through the app history list.
+In combination with the following section, the `entries()` API also allows applications to display a UI allowing navigation through the app history list.

 ### Navigation through the app history list